TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/security/defender/microsoft-365-security-mdo-redirection.md

 <!--To start routing accounts to Microsoft 365 Defender at security.microsoft.com:

-1. Make sure you’re a global administrator or have security administrator permissions in Azure Active directory.
+1. Make sure you're a global administrator or have security administrator permissions in Azure Active directory.
 2. [Sign in](https://security.microsoft.com/) to Microsoft 365 Defender.
 3. Navigate to **Settings** > **Email & collaboration** > **Portal redirection**.
 4. Toggle the Automatic redirection setting to **On**.